MYLAN 357 (Pentoxifylline 400 mg)

 Pill imprint MYLAN 357 has been identified as Pentoxifylline 400 mg.

 Pentoxifylline is used in the treatment of intermittent claudication and belongs to the drug class miscellaneous coagulation modifiers.
 Risk cannot be ruled out during pregnancy.
-Pentoxifylline 400 mg is not subject to the Controlled Substances Act.
+Pentoxifylline 400 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 400 mg